 Casserole bakeware sets cost between $25 and $250.
-Durability plays a large role in price; a low-cost set may last a couple of years, whereas a pricier set may last a decade or more.
+Durability plays a large role in the price.
+A low-cost set may last a couple of years, whereas a pricier set may last a decade or more.

 Mid-range: Mid-range sets run between $50 and $125.
 This range includes quality brands with well-developed, multi-piece sets.
 It also includes sets, typically of two or three pieces, from premium cookware brands.

-Expensive: If you’re willing to spend between $150 and $250, you’ll be able to choose from a variety of pieces by high-end brands.
-They typically outlast their less-expensive competitors, and they often come with impressive warranties.
+Expensive: If you’re willing to spend between $150 and $250, you’ll be able to choose from a variety of pieces from high-end brands.
+They typically outlast their less-expensive competitors, and they often come with impressive manufacturer protection.

-Q. I’m concerned the casserole bakeware I purchased will be a duplicate gift for someone.
+Q. I’m concerned the casserole bakeware I get will be a duplicate gift for someone.
 What do I do?

 A. Believe it or not, your best choice is to give it as a gift anyway.
 Those who entertain in their home regularly will most likely need the extra pieces to accommodate all the cooking and baking they do.
 If the recipient truly doesn’t need the set, though, make sure you include a gift receipt so they can exchange it for something else they might need.

 Q. What’s the difference between commercial-grade bakeware and regular bakeware?